-- to fund future clinical studies of CPP-109 and CPP-115; and - for general corporate purposes.
+- · to fund our product development efforts; and - for general corporate purposes.

 Due to the factors set forth above, we cannot currently determine with absolute certainty how we will use the proceeds from this offering.
 As a result, our management will retain broad discretion in the allocation and use of the net proceeds from this offering.
 We will pay all of the costs associated with registering the securities covered by this prospectus.